a5221985/tutorials/API/open_api_beginner_to_guru.md

 			2. Example - Refreshing web page (HTTP GET operation)
 	6. Stateless - Service does not maintain any client state
 	7. HATEOAS - Hypermedia As The Engine of Application State
+		1. Wikipedia - "A REST client should then be able to use server-provided links dynamically to discover all the available actions and resources it needs.
+As access proceeds, the server responds with text that includes hyperlinks to other actions that are currently available."
+15. HTTP - GET
+	1. Use: To read data from resource
+	2. Read only
+	3. Idempotent
+	4. Safe operation - does not change state of resource
+16. HTTP - PUT
+	1. Use: to insert (if not found) or update (if found)
+	2. Idempotent - Multiple PUTs will not change result

 ### HTTP Protocol ###
 ### HTTP Request Methods ###